Bluewater Endeavours - for People & Place Treasures

 The Marlborough Sounds - A Case Study

 10 Oct.
 2025: This is provided, coinciding with the Oct.
-2025 Adaptation Future Conference, to stimulate action following significant local biodiversity loss and severe weather events.
+2025 Adaptation Future Conference, to stimulate action following significant local biodiversity loss and severe weather events of 2021, 2022 and 2025.

 Citation: